 6 Pointers and Optionals

 On our next project we are going to build a HTTP server from scratch.
 But in order to do that, we need to learn more about pointers and how they work in Zig.
-Pointers in Zig are similar to pointers in C.
+Pointers in Zig are similar to pointers in C. But they come with some extra advantages in Zig.

 A pointer is an object that contains a memory address.
-This memory address is the address where a particular value is stored in the memory.
+This memory address is the address where a particular value is stored in memory.
 It can be any value.
 Most of the times, it is a value that comes from another object (or variable) present in our code.

 In the example below, I’m creating two objects (number and pointer).
 The pointer object contains the memory address where the value of the number object (the number 5) is stored.
 So, that is a pointer in a nutshell.
 It is a memory address that points to a particular existing value in the memory.
 You could also say, that, the pointer object points to the memory address where the number object is stored.